Clementine de Vere

-Clementine de Vere (20 December 1888–31 March 1973), also known by her stage name Ionia, was the most influential female magician in the first half of the 20th century.
-A British magician and illusionist she was also known as Clementine Weedon and Princess Clementine Eristavi Tchitcherine, she was a British citizen, although she was born in Belgium and lived in France for a long period.
+Clementine de Vere, also known by her stage name Ionia (20 December 1888 – 31 March 1973), was a British magician and actor.
+She was considered by some to be the most influential female magician in the first half of the 20th century.
+She was also known as Clementine Weedon and Princess Clementine Eristavi Tchitcherine.
+She was a British citizen, although she was born in Belgium and lived in France for a long period.
 She performed with the stage name "Ionia - the Enchantress" or the "Goddess of Mystery".

 Early years

-Born in Brussels in Belgium, Clementine de Vere was the eighth child of the British-born illusionist Herbert Shakespeare Gardiner Williams (1843-1931), a popular conjurer and magician who took the stage name Charles de Vere, and his wife Julia de Vere (née Ferrett, 1852–1916), who performed the first Oriental magic act under the name "Okita".
+Born in Brussels, Belgium, Clementine de Vere was the eighth child of the British-born illusionist Herbert Shakespeare Gardiner Williams (1843-1931), a popular conjurer and magician who took the stage name Charles de Vere, and his wife Julia de Vere (née Ferrett, 1852–1916), who performed the first Oriental magic act under the name "Okita".
 He opened a magic shop in London in 1873, and a magic shop/factory in Brussels in 1878.
 One of Clementine de Vere's sisters was the French actress Elise de Vère (1879-1917), who starred in the silent film Miss de Vère (English Jig).
 The family moved to Paris in 1892 where Charles de Vere opened another magic shop which he ran until about 1909, assisted by his sons.
 Here Clementine de Vere was said to have been influenced by the artists of the Folies Bergère.
-On 5 May 1904 aged only 15 1/2 she married the American circus artist and tamer Herman Weedon (actually: Herman Armond Wirtheim, 1876–1959) from the Bostock Circus.
+On 5 May 1904, aged only 15 1/2, she married the American circus artist and tamer Herman Weedon (actually: Herman Armond Wirtheim, 1876–1959) from the Bostock Circus.

-In June 1904 the newly married couple travelled to New York as Weedon had a commitment on Coney Island.
+In June 1904, the newly married couple travelled to New York as Weedon had a commitment on Coney Island.
 Clementine accompanied him in the following years on his professional travels in Europe and the United States.
 From her marriage with Weedon she had a son, Frank H. Weedon (1907-1984), who later was known under the name Frank Wirtheim Tchitcherine.
-In 1909 Clementine de Vere travelled with Herman Weedon to Denmark, Russia, and Vienna.
+In 1909, Clementine de Vere travelled with Herman Weedon to Denmark, Russia, and Vienna.
 Between 1900 until 1909 her brother Camille (1885-1909) was working in the family magic business at 13, rue Saulnier in Paris until Camille died of diabetes mellitus.
 Charles de Vère then gave up his business and retired to Rosny-sous-Bois, where he worked on the preparation of a big show for his daughter Clementine.

-Ionia
+Performing career and "Ionia"

+Clementine's performing career was relatively short, lasting just five years total.
+Most notably, she performed as "Ionia" for several years in continental Europe before a series of performances in the United Kingdom.
+Her magic act was constructed by her father Charles de Vere in 1909 and debuted in September 1910 in Marseille.
+From 1908 until mid-1910, Clementine's act featured trained animals.